weiliddat/btoa-link/README.md

 # btoa.link

-[btoa.link](https://btoa.link) is a simple text sharing tool that allows you to share text snippets with others without the need for a server.
+[btoa.link](https://btoa.link) is a simple way to share text snippets without having to save/share it to a server.
+Everything is encoded in the URL you share.

 Currently supports encoding the text to: